-This a greement is made onby and between an d the Ca arson-Newman Graduate Studies in Counseling Program.
-The agreement will be in effect t for a t ime period starting until for per week for the student, urpose of this counseling field experience is to provide a qualified graduate student we cal counseling activities and duties appropriate for the specialty setting. ith The C Carson-Newman Graduate Studies in Counseling Program agrees to: 1.
-Determine that C-N student has completed appropriate graduate level training to qual- ify for practicum/internship placement; 2.
-Document that C-N student has been appropriately screened and has obtained liabil ity insurance coverage; 3.
-Provide the counseling field site with the Carson-Newman academic calendar and initia ate discussions of student's obligations to report to school whenever C-N classes are not ir session; 4.
-Ensure that practicum student/intern is aware of standards and code of conduct applications. ole to professional counseling; 5.
-Provide a Carson-Newman faculty member to support C-N students and site supervisor ors during internship experience;
+This ag greement is made onby and between and the Ca rson-Newman Graduate Studies in Counseling Program.
+The agreement will be in effect for a ti ime period starting until for per week for the student, • urpose of this counseling field experience is to provide a qualified graduate student with cal counseling activities and duties appropriate for the specialty setting.
+The Ca arson-Newman Graduate Studies in Counseling Program agrees to: 1.
+Determine that C-N student has completed appropriate graduate level training to qualify for practicum/internship placement; 2.
+Document that C-N student has been appropriately screened and has obtained liability insurance coverage; 3.
+Provide the counseling field site with the Carson-Newman academic calendar and initiate discussions of student's obligations to report to school whenever C-N classes are not in session; 4.
+Ensure that practicum student/intern is aware of standards and code of conduct applicable to professional counseling; 5.
+Provide a Carson-Newman faculty member to support C-N students and site supervisors during internship experience;

-6. Conduct weekly meetings with intern facilitated by C-N faculty for ongoing supervision;

-- 7. Visit intern site at least twice during placement to discuss and review C-N student's progress and performance; - Confer with site supervisor if C-N student's deportment and/or disposition needs to be changed; and, - 9.
-Provide the on-site supervisor with a C-N student's evaluation form at the beginning of the experience that will be submitted to appropriate C-N Internship Experience Coordinator.
+- 6. Conduct weekly meetings with intern facilitated by C-N faculty for ongoing supervision; - Visit intern site at least twice during placement to discuss and review C-N student's progress and performance; - 8.
+Confer with site supervisor if C-N student's deportment and/or disposition needs to be changed; and, - Provide the on-site supervisor with a C-N student's evaluation form at the beginning of the experience that will be submitted to appropriate C-N Internship Experience Coordinator.